pulumi/workshops/aws-getting-started-cicd/README.md

 # $ git push -u origin main
 ```

 #### 2. Configure Pulumi GitHub Actions

 With IaC and version control in place, we are one step closer to defining the infrastructure pipeline.
 As a next step, we need to add a trigger to run the IaC automatically.
 We'll use the [Pulumi GitHub Actions](https://github.com/pulumi/actions), responsible for instantiating the infrastructure and running the application.

+> [!NOTE]
+> The presenter should simulate the steps required to obtain a Pulumi Cloud PAT.
+Navigate to your profile settings token page, ie https://app.pulumi.com/diana-pulumi-corp/settings/tokens.
+In addition, set the short-term aws credentials by pasting the values from [our accounts page](https://d-9267002f56.awsapps.com/start/#/?tab=accounts)

 ✅ Add a secret to store your Pulumi access token to be used by Actions.